1991 World Series of Poker

-The 1991 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.
+The 1991 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe from April 26 to May 13, 1991.
 The 1991 World Series featured a then-record 18 bracelet events.

-Preliminary events
+Events

+The 1991 WSOP featured 17 preliminary events.
+Jay Heimowitz became the second player in WSOP history to win bracelets in three different decades.

 Main Event

 There were 215 entrants to the main event.
-Each paid $10,000 to enter the tournament.
+Each paid $10,000 to enter the tournament, with the top 36 players finishing in the money.
 This was the first Main Event to offer a top prize of $1,000,000.

 Final table

-Other High Finishes
+In The Money Finishes

-NB: This list is restricted to top 30 finishers with an existing Wikipedia entry.
+NB: This list is restricted to In The Money finishers with an existing Wikipedia entry.